st970703/Exercise-Tracker/mern-exercise-tracker/README.md

 To run the React frontend:
 * Go to the mern-exercise-tracker directory in your command prompt
 * Run the `npm start` command
-* Open http://localhost:3000/ to see your app
+* Open http://localhost:3000/ to see your App

 ### Prerequisites